csjaugustus/iphone-wechat-screenshot-generator/README.md

 # WeChat Screenshot Generator
 A Tkinter GUI program written to generate WeChat screenshots.
 Offers support for Chinese characters, custom avatars and dark mode.
 The phone template used here is iPhone 11.
+Not to be used for malicious purposes.

 ## Table of Contents
 * [Installation](#installation)